PeterDrennan/GettingData-CleaningData/CodeBook.md

 * Build a tidy data set with the mean of each variable for each activity and each subject.

-* For a full play by play breakdown of the methods used, read the file named "run_analysis.R" located in the Desktop folder of this repo.
+* For a full play by play breakdown of the methods used, read the file named "Run_analysis2.R" located in the Desktop folder of this repo.

 ##In Brief...
 * Read all the files into R using read.table